centreon/centreon-documentation/versioned_docs/version-23.10/reporting/available-reports.md

 ![image](../assets/reporting/guide/available-reports/VMWare-Cluster-Performances-1-page1_3.png)

-The second page shows average CPU consumption for all ESX clusters and the evolution from the previous period.
+The second page shows average CPU consumption for all ESX clusters and the change from the previous period.

 ![image](../assets/reporting/guide/available-reports/VMWare-Cluster-Performances-1-page2_1_1.png)